 Professional qualifications allow you to develop the specific skills necessary to work in a particular industry or job.
 Most professional courses will follow on from a degree or postgraduate qualification.
 The entry requirements for each professional course will vary from one industry to the next.
 For some professions you must have a particular qualification to practice, like the LPC to practice as a solicitor, for example.
 Some professional qualifications might take a few months while others may take a few years, so it’s worth considering this.

 - law (LPC and BPTC)

 - civil engineering

 You are eligible to apply for government funding from Student Finance for undertaking your HND and if you are topping up your HND to degree level.
-It may also be possible to apply for a bursary or scholarship for postgraduate or undergraduate course but you’ll need to look at the individual HE institutions websites for information.
+It may also be possible to apply for a bursary or scholarship for postgraduate or undergraduate courses, but you’ll need to look at the individual HE institutions websites for information.

 Fees for postgraduate courses vary greatly, so check with each institution.
 Most students fund themselves by working while studying, or by taking out a professional and career development loan.

 Funding from your employer could be an option if you are working, so it’s worth speaking to your employer, especially if further study is part of the progression route of the job.